wsong1985/Election_Analysis/README.md

 ## **Election-Audit Summary**

-- **This python script can be vastly used for any election with minor modifications required.**
+- **This python script can be vastly used for any elections with minor modifications required.**

-  * Example 1 - Election for state governers:
+  * Example 1 - Gubernatorial Election:

-    * To implement this script for multiple states, we can introduce a dictionary and a list for each state, like the candidate_votes and candidate_options, to hold the candidate names and the respective vote counts.
-By looping through the data set, we can calculate the votes received by each candidate in each state.
-With this information, we can quickly determine the state's winning candidate.
+    * To implement this script for the Gubernatorial Election, we can introduce a dictionary and a list for each state, like the candidate_votes and candidate_options, to hold the candidate names and the respective vote counts.
+By looping through the data set, we can calculate the total votes and the votes received by each candidate in each state.
+This information lets us quickly determine the state's winning candidate with respective winning counts and percentages.
+Finally, we can store the state winners' information in a dictionary, with the names of states as the keys and the state winners as the corresponding values, to display the election result.

-  * Example 2 - Election for high school student concil:
+  * Example 2 - College Student Concil Election:

-    *
+    * To implement this script for the college student concil election, we initilize a dictionary and a list to hold the candidate names and respective vote counts.
+Assuming the Years In College is provided for the candidate